ruggeri/tech-notes/ai/foundations-of-deep-learning.md

   forward through the whole Inception3 each time; that's unnecessary, since you won't be adjusting any weights in there.
 Just train on the representation that Inception3 gives you.

+## Q-Learning

+* So there's a table where the rows are states and the columns are actions.
+The entries are long-term expected rewards.
+* The idea presumably is to balance exploration and exploitation.
+* Also, I assume you need some way to backpropagate rewards.
+* Bellman Equation:

+    Q(s, a) = reward(s) + \gamma (max_{a'} Q(s', a'))

+* Presumably `s'` corresponds to the state you transition to.
+* Gamma determines how much to backprop the reward.
+Interesting.
+I'm not sure why they don't set it to one?
+* They're going to learn by having all zeros in the table.
+* When they receive a reward, they potentially update all the previous folks on their path if the reward changed the best play value.
+* Of course, the problem is that there are too many actions that you could take.